 Credibility can be defined as ‘the believability of the addressor and its perception in the listener’s mind’.

-In today’s mass of advertising world, credibility of a commercial seems to depend on various kinds of factors, such as companies’ believability or the people who are advertising the products.
+In today’s mass of advertising world, the credibility of a commercial seems to depend on various kinds of factors, such as companies’ believability or the people who are advertising the products.

 Furthermore, most television advertisements were considered to be deceptive and misleading.